-If you own a commercial building?
+Do you own a commercial building?
 If so, do you have enough commercial property insurance to cover replacement costs?
 Although cost estimators are available, we recommend that you secure an appraisal from a third party to accurately determine the current replacement cost of your building.
 Give us a call today, and we’ll help you determine if you have enough commercial property insurance for your business.

-Most commercial property policies and homeowners insurance policies exclude flood as a covered cause of loss.
+Most commercial property policies exclude flood as a covered cause of loss.
 A separate policy must be purchased to protect you from resulting damage.
 Check your current property insurance policy to be sure you are covered.
 If you’re unsure, just ask us to review your insurance policy, and we’ll help you find the best solution.

-This provides you coverage for your business personal property at a specified location and covers furniture, fixtures, equipment and inventory.
+Business personal property insurance covers property at a specified location such as furniture, fixtures, equipment and inventory.
 Be aware that most commercial property policies have very limited coverage for property taken off the specified location.
-If you have equipment that is frequently taken off site to various locations, it is important that you have an inland marine policy (equipment or installation floater).
+If you have equipment that is frequently taken off-site to various locations, it is important that you have an inland marine policy (equipment or installation floater).

-This coverage reimburses a business owner for lost profits and continuing fixed expenses during the time that a business must stay closed while the premises are being restored because of physical damage from a covered event, such as a fire.
-Business income insurance also may cover financial losses that may occur if civil authorities limit access to an area after a disaster and their actions prevent customers from reaching the business premises.
-Depending on the policy, civil authorities’ coverage may start after a waiting period and last for two or more weeks.
-It is strongly recommended that all businesses acquire this coverage.
+This coverage reimburses a business owner for lost profits and fixed expenses during the time that a business is closed.
+It applies while the premises are being restored because of damage from an event such as a fire.
+Business income insurance may also cover financial losses that occur if civil authorities limit customer access to your neighborhood or business after a disaster.
+We strongly recommend that all businesses acquire this coverage.